lucendio/lecture-devops-code/tutorials/04_automate-webserver-installation/README.md

 3. Verify if your own custom landing page shows up in the browser

-2. Install *Nginx* into a virtual machine, expose it to the host and confirm with your browser that the default page is being served.

-You can either create your own *vhost* by defining a [`server` directive](https://docs.nginx.com/nginx/admin-guide/web-server/web-server/#setting-up-virtual-servers) to server your custom landing page or you override the existing default page.
+You can either create your own *vhost* by defining a [`server` directive](https://docs.nginx.com/nginx/admin-guide/web-server/web-server/#setting-up-virtual-servers) to serve your custom landing page, or you override the existing default page.